muart-group/muart-group.github.io/docs/developer/index.md

   * `PAC-USWHS002-WF-2`: Versions 02.01.14 and 02.16.12 are available in SwiCago's Gitter.
 Most current analysis for this project is based around version 02.01.14.
   * `MAC-577IF2-E`: A currently-undetermined firmware version was posted to the MELDec repostiory.
+* Data can be captured over the wire using a logic analyzer capable of decoding UART signals at 2400 baud/8E1.
+It is also possible to use the mitsubishi-uart project in passive mode to log captured packets.

 ## Documenting Information